QuiltMC/rfcs/loader/0032-loader-plugins.md

  * This tentative mod won't be kept around to the next cycle - instead the resolver is called to actually download
  * the mod if {@link QuiltLoaderPlugin#canResolve} returns true after each plugin has been checked.
  */
-void addTentativeCandidate(String group, String modId, Version version, CandidateResolver resolver);
+void addTentativeCandidate(String group, String modId, Version version, Future<@Nullable String> resolver);

 /**
  * Adds a rule to the current solver.